 “Manasseh sacrificed his sons in the fire in the Valley of Hinnom.
 He practised sorcery, divination, and witchcraft, and consulted mediums and spiritists.
 He did great evil in the sight of the LORD, provoking Him to anger.”
 (Chronicles 33:6)

 At Walt Disney World there is a ‘secret’ exclusive club called Club 33, the only place at Disneyland where alcohol can be bought.
 Lavishly furnished, Club 33 contains an amazing collection of top-notch Disney movie memorabilia, a beautiful reproduction antique French glass lift, and a gruesome trophy hunting collection.
-There are many rooms and exclusive areas within the club and elsewhere at Walt Disney World with various levels of access that are strictly controlled.
+There are many rooms and exclusive areas within the club – as there is elsewhere at Walt Disney World – with various levels of access that are strictly controlled.
 According to one Club 33 member, there is a $25,000 to $100,000 initiation fee and $12,500 to $30,000 annual fee, depending on the level of membership.
-There is said to be a 14 year waiting list for membership which is by invite only.
+There is said to be a 14-year waiting list for membership which is by invite only.
 Clearly, Club 33 is a place only for the connected rich.

 Club 33 was said to have been originally designed as a place for Walt Disney to entertain guests and business associates, but he died from lung cancer at 67, only six months before it was officially opened.
 Club 33 is said to be a Freemasonic club and ’33’ is certainly a number that is very important to freemasons.
 Pictures of Club 33 show the trademark black and white chequered floor, and other indicators of freemasonry – which is essentially witchcraft.